-- The sub elements under web-app can be in an arbitrary order in this version of the specification.
+The sub elements under web-app can be in an arbitrary order in this version of the specification.
 Because of the restriction of XML Schema, The multiplicity of the elements distributable, session-config, welcome-file-list, jsp-config, login-config, and locale-encoding-mapping-list was changed from "optional" to "0 or more".
-The containers must inform the developer with a descriptive error message when the deployment descriptor contains more than one element of session-config, jsp-config, and locale-encoding-mapping-list and locale-encoding-mapping-list when there are multiple occurrences.
-The multiple occurrence of distributable must be treated exactly in the same way as the single occurrence of distributable. - URI paths specified in the deployment descriptor are assumed to be in URLdecoded form.
+The containers must inform the developer with a descriptive error message when the deployment descriptor contains more than one element of session-config, jsp-config, and login-config.
+The container must concatenate the items in welcome-file-list and locale-encoding-mapping-list when there are multiple occurrences.
+The multiple occurrence of distributable must be treated exactly in the same way as the single occurrence of distributable.

+URI paths specified in the deployment descriptor are assumed to be in URL-decoded form.
 The containers must inform the developer with a descriptive error message when URL contains CR(#xD) or LF(#xA).
 The containers must preserve all other characters including whitespace in URL.

-- Containers must attempt to canonicalize paths in the deployment descriptor.
+Containers must attempt to canonicalize paths in the deployment descriptor.
 For example, paths of the form /a/../b must be interpreted as /b.
-Paths beginning or resolving to paths that begin with .../ are not valid paths in the deployment descriptor. - URI paths referring to a resource relative to the root of the WAR, or a path mapping relative to the root of the WAR, unless otherwise specified, should begin with a leading /. - In elements whose value is an enumerated type, the value is case sensitive.
+Paths beginning or resolving to paths that begin with ... / are not valid paths in the deployment descriptor.

+URI paths referring to a resource relative to the root of the WAR, or a path mapping relative to the root of the WAR, unless otherwise specified, should begin with a leading /.
+In elements whose value is an enumerated type, the value is case sensitive.